Fraternal birth order and male sexual orientation: Overview

-Secondly, the fraternal birth order effect operates through a biological mechanism during prenatal life, not during childhood or adolescence.
-Direct evidence for this is the fact that the fraternal birth order effect has been found even in males not raised with their biological brothers, and biochemical evidence was found in a lab study in 2017.
+Secondly, some researchers believe that fraternal birth order effect operates through a biological mechanism during prenatal life, not during childhood or adolescence.
+Some evidence for this is the fact that the fraternal birth order effect has been found even in males not raised with their biological brothers, and preliminary biochemical evidence was found in a lab study in 2017.
 It has been determined that biological brothers increase the odds of homosexuality in later-born males even if they were reared in different households, whereas non-biological siblings, such as step-brothers or adopted brothers, have no effect on male sexual orientation.

 Indirect evidence also indicates that the fraternal birth order effect is prenatal and biological in nature rather than postnatal and psychosocial: The fraternal birth order effect has been confirmed to interact with handedness, as the incidence of homosexuality correlated with an increase in older brothers is seen only in right-handed males.
-Since handedness develops prenatally, this finding indicates that prenatal mechanisms underlie the fraternal birth order effect.
+Since handedness develops prenatally, this finding might indicate that prenatal mechanisms underlie the fraternal birth order effect.
 It has also been found that homosexual males with older brothers have significantly lower birth weights compared to heterosexual males with older brothers.
-As birth weight is undeniably prenatally determined, it is known that a common developmental factor that operates before birth necessarily underlies the fraternal birth order effect and male sexual orientation.
+As birth weight is undeniably prenatally determined, it might indicate that a common developmental factor that operates before birth necessarily underlies the fraternal birth order effect and male sexual orientation.

-Thirdly, the fraternal birth order effect has been demonstrated in diverse samples such as homosexual males from different ethnicities, different cultures, different historical eras, and widely separated geographic regions.
-The fraternal birth order effect has been demonstrated in places such as Brazil, Canada, Finland, Iran, Italy, The Netherlands, Samoa, Spain, Turkey, the United Kingdom, and the United States.
-The effect has also been demonstrated in homosexual men from convenience and representative, national probability samples.
+Thirdly, the fraternal birth order effect has been observed in diverse samples such as homosexual males from different ethnicities, different cultures, different historical eras, and widely separated geographic regions.
+The fraternal birth order effect has been observed in places such as Brazil, Canada, Finland, Iran, Italy, The Netherlands, Samoa, Spain, Turkey, the United Kingdom, and the United States.
+The effect has also been observed in homosexual men from convenience and representative, national probability samples.

 In a 2017 study, researchers found an association between a maternal immune response to neuroligin 4 Y-linked protein (NLGN4Y) and subsequent sexual orientation in their sons.
 NLGN4Y is important in male brain development; the maternal immune reaction to it, in the form of anti-NLGN4Y antibodies, is thought to alter the brain structures underlying sexual orientation in the male fetus.
 The study found that women had significantly higher anti-NLGN4Y levels than men.
 The result also indicates that mothers of gay sons, particularly those with older brothers, had significantly higher anti-NLGN4Y levels than did the control samples of women, including mothers of heterosexual sons.